Bespoke, Custom Made Wheels

-Great care is taken building our wheels.
-Between us, my father and I have over sixty years experience of building bicycle wheels.
-We always ensure that all spoke tensions are balanced and that all cup and cone hubs adjusted, after building, to allow for the tightening effects of the quick release.
-Our aim is to ensure that a set of our handbuilt wheels does not need to come back in the short term having gone out of true.
+Great care is taken building wheels.
+I have decades of experience of building bicycle wheels.
+I always ensure that all spoke tensions are balanced and that all cup and cone hubs adjusted, after building, to allow for the tightening effects of the quick release.
+My aim is to ensure that a set of handbuilt wheels does not need to come back in the short term, having gone out of true.

-Over the years, we have built wheels using a great many different products.
+Over the years, I have built wheels using a great many different products.
 Those that proved reliable and with a good spares back up have been retained.
-The others will not be found on our site.
+The others will not be found on this site.

 The spoke tensioning process